cekit/cekit/docs/reference.rst

 Reference guide
 ====================

-This chapter provides overview of all posibble option for Cekit configuration, descriptors and command line switches.
+This chapter provides overview of all posibble option for CEKit configuration, descriptors and command line switches.

 .. toctree::
     :maxdepth: 2